Red Skull: Johann Shmidt

 In Europe during the war, the Red Skull took personal command of many military actions and personally supervised the takeovers and lootings of many cities and towns.
-The Red Skull also organized a Wolf Pack of U-Boats which preyed upon shipping across the world, often under the Red Skull's personal command.
-At first, Hitler took great pride in his protégé's successes and let the Red Skull have anything he wanted.
+The Red Skull also organized a Wolf Pack of U-boats which preyed upon shipping across the world, often under the Red Skull's personal command.
+At first, Hitler took great pride in the successes of his protégé and let the Red Skull have anything he wanted.
 Hitler thus financed the construction of secret bases for the Red Skull in various locations throughout the world, many of which were equipped with highly advanced experimental weapons and devices developed by Nazi scientists.
 The Red Skull was particularly interested in procuring technological weapons that could be used for the purposes of subversion and warfare.
 During the war he stole plans for the nullatron, a device that could control human minds, adapted a space-warping device developed by the cyborg scientist code-named Brain Drain, and commissioned Nazi scientists to develop a projector which could encircle and suspend sections of cities within spheres of energy.
 But while the Red Skull always admired Hitler for his ideological vision, he was never fully content with being Hitler's subordinate.
 The Red Skull kidnapped and killed many of Hitler's closest advisers and eventually rose to become the second-most-powerful man in Nazi Germany.
 Now Hitler could no longer effectively control the Red Skull and came to fear him, especially since the Red Skull had made no secret of his ambition to supplant Hitler someday.
 Captain America, often with teenage partner Bucky Barnes, fought and thwarted the Red Skull many times during the war.
 The heroes also fought the Red Skull when they were members of the Invaders.
 On one occasion the Red Skull captured, drugged, and brainwashed Captain America.
 He sent the hero to kill a high-ranking officer, but with Bucky's help Captain America broke free.
 The Red Skull later temporarily brainwashed three of the Invaders into serving him.
 The Red Skull and Captain America continued to engage in a series of skirmishes throughout the war.

 After the renowned military officer Baron Wolfgang von Strucker had a falling-out with Hitler, the Red Skull sent Strucker to Japan to found an organization that would prepare the way for takeovers in the Far East under the Red Skull's leadership.
-In the Far East, Strucker joined a subversive organization that came to be known as HYDRA, severed his ties with the Red Skull, became head of HYDRA and made it into a major threat to world peace.
+In the Far East, Strucker joined a subversive organization that came to be known as Hydra, severed his ties with the Red Skull, became head of Hydra and made it into a major threat to world peace.